-In 1972 Golden Wonder had a market share of 39 percent, Smiths 32 percent and Walkers 12 percent.
+In 1972 Golden Wonder had a market share of 39 percent, Smith’s 32 percent and Walkers 12 percent.
 Still heavily regional, by 1974 Walkers claimed 50 percent of the Midlands crisp market.
 Walkers was a premium product with a heavy marketing spend that sold mainly to the wholesale trade.

 Walkers and Smith’s were managed separately: Walkers was a high margin, high quality regional product, but it suffered from a narrow product range, poor trade relations and no innovation.
-Smith’s focused on low prices, but this merely resulted in low profits.
+Smith’s focused on low prices, but this merely resulted in smaller profits.

 Hanson Trust (who had acquired Imperial Tobacco) sold Golden Wonder to Dalgety for £87 million in 1986.
 At this time Golden Wonder claimed the number two position in the British and Dutch crisp markets.

 In 1988 Smith’s had sales of £145 million; Walkers had sales of £114 million.
-Walkers Crisps alone had a 32 percent market share.
+Walkers Crisps had a 32 percent market share.

 Walkers prices were frozen between 1992 and 1995, despite a 22 percent rise in the cost of raw materials.
-The main site in Leicester was upgraded to make it the largest crisp factory in the world.
+The main site in Leicester was upgraded to become the largest crisp factory in the world.
 Foil replaced plastic bags to improve freshness.
 Air in the bags was replaced by nitrogen, to further maintain freshness, from 1996.